-- Health, Wellness and Fitness
+- Health, Wellness, and Fitness

 - Mental Health Care

 You will need to add some job title or seniority targeting here to get specific with the department you’re trying to reach inside the company.
-You could, for example, only target Revenue Cycle Management and IT decision makers in a list of target companies.
+You could, for example, only target Revenue Cycle Management and IT decision-makers in a list of target companies.